J-1 Visa Assistant Professor Jobs

 Verify your DS-2019 category early

-Professor and Research Scholar are distinct J-1 categories with different eligibility rules.
+Professor and Research Scholar are distinct J-1 visa categories with different eligibility rules.
 Confirm which category your host institution intends to use before you accept an offer, since switching after DS-2019 issuance requires restarting the sponsorship process.

 Check your home-country residency requirement